-Pretty good numbers, for a language learning app that still doesn't charge its users a penny, and went several long years without any revenue.
+Pretty good numbers for a language-learning app that still doesn't need to charge its users a penny and went several long years without any revenue.

-Believe me, we see these all the time when solo founders throw in the towel and start calling agencies.
+Believe me; we always see these when solo founders throw in the towel and start calling agencies.
 So, with these promising figures and the technology at your disposal, don’t be the person who skipped over AI-powered technology replacing human educators.

-This guide breaks down the tech used, components needed to compete, and ballpark how much each part costs.
+This guide breaks down the tech used for Duolingo, the components needed to compete, and a ballpark on how much each part costs.
 Be sure to check out the competitor analysis at the end to see where your app will fit in the competitive landscape.

-Duolingo operates as an augmented reality app embedded with a multilingual chatbot, boasting speech recognition capabilities.
-This 24/7 virtual language learning assistant provides interactive sessions to hundreds of millions of learners worldwide in close to 40 languages.
+Duolingo operates as an augmented reality app embedded with a multilingual chatbot boasting speech recognition capabilities.
+This 24/7 virtual language learning assistant provides interactive sessions to millions of learners worldwide in nearly 40 languages.

-The app achieves this by ensuring it’s content is not just rigorously checked and tested by its AI-based algorithms, but by also seeking verification from its learners.
-It does this by selecting the answers offered by the majority of users, constantly updating its knowledge base of languages.
+The app achieves this by ensuring its content is rigorously checked and tested by its AI-based algorithms and by seeking verification from its learners.
+It does this by selecting the answers offered by most users and constantly updating its knowledge base of languages.

-The app isn’t just the driving force behind the DuoLingo platform, as the website is also stacked with its own family of software and algorithms, put in place to provide innovative learning features to the DuoLingo community.
+The website is also stacked with its own family of software and algorithms put in place.
+The app isn’t just the driving force behind the Duolingo platform.
+The website is also stacked with its own family of software and algorithms to provide innovative learning features to the Duolingo community.

 Can You Build an App Like Duolingo?